Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 5. Scripts for Autistic and ADHD Masking Fatigue

-Masking is exhausting.
-These phrases reduce the pressure to perform socially.
+Masking can be exhausting.
+These phrases help reduce the pressure to perform socially:

 “I’m listening even if I’m quiet.”